NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/ports/Port-SG-1applied-traffic.png)

 We can also notice on the vRouter running vSRX_4 the flow.
-ICMP block because "D" Flag while ssh is "F".
+ICMP is blocked because "D" Flag while ssh is forwarded because "F".

 ![Screenshot](img/ports/Port-SG-1applied-traffic-flow.png)

-SG can be looked at via Introspect to drill into low level details.
+SG can be looked at via Introspect to drill down into low level details.

 To look about SG for a given VMI, we can check with Introspect the list of SG attached and their UUID as below.